Elementary Safety Assembly

 This small group, 40 minute interactive presentation covers the basics of riding a bike including: laws, bike handling tips, bike maintenance, sustainability, and health.
 A bike is not needed for this workshop, however a live demonstration will be provided to cover basic bike maintenance.
 There will be interactive opportunities for students to show their understanding of lane positioning, controlling a lane, and crossing an intersection.
 This workshop is ideal for both those currently riding or interested in bike riding, and can accommodate up to 300 students.

 Community Rides offer kids and parents an opportunity to ride with an instructor safely around their neighborhood.
-This ride is often paired with a bike rodeo, providing a road setting to practice new bike handling skills.
+This ride teaches useful urban riding techniques and skills for route planning on the road.
 Community rides get kids and parents excited about riding in their neighborhoods and feeling empowered to use a bicycle to make every day short trips to school, the store, and park.